Dr Wanqing Li B.Sc (ZJU), M.Sc (ZJU), PhD (UWA), SMIEEE

 Activity recognition experiment with this dataset is reported in the following paper:

 Mining Actionlet Ensemble for Action Recognition with Depth Cameras, Jiang Wang, Zicheng Liu, Ying Wu, Junsong Yuan, IEEE Conference on Computer Vision and Pattern Recognition (CVPR 2012), Providence, Rhode Island, June 16-21, 2012.

-3 times.
+action 2 or 3 times.
 There are 567 depth map sequences in total.
-The resolution is
+The resolution

 Action Recognition Based on A Bag of 3D Points, Wanqing Li, Zhengyou Zhang, Zicheng Liu, IEEE International Workshop on CVPR for Human Communicative Behavior Analysis (in conjunction with CVPR2010), San Francisco, CA, June, 2010.